lukejamestodd1/fruit_salad/fruit_salad.md

 Push tropical_fruits branch to the remote.

-Go back to master and pull the latest changes.
+Go back to master, merge it in and attempt to push like before.

 The last task is to make sure master has all the fruits listed above, and no vegetables!